Malcolm Atterbury: Film

 Atterbury is perhaps best known for his uncredited role in Alfred Hitchcock's North by Northwest (1959), as the rural man who exclaims, "That plane's dustin' crops where there ain't no crops!"
 Four years later, Atterbury appeared as the deputy in Hitchcock's The Birds (1963).
 He further appeared in such films as I Was a Teenage Werewolf (1957), Crime of Passion (1957), Blue Denim (1959), Wild River (1960), Advise and Consent (1962), and Hawaii (1966).
-His last film was Emperor of the North Pole (1973).
+His last film was Emperor of the North (1973).

 Television

 Atterbury made frequent appearances on television.
 He was cast in five episodes of CBS's murder mystery series Perry Mason during the late 1950s and early 1960s.
 Three times he played the murderer.
-He played Sam Burris in the 1957 episode, "The Case of the Angry Mourner".
+He played Sam Burris in the 1957 episode "The Case of the Angry Mourner".

 His guest-starring roles included appearances on Gunsmoke, The Twilight Zone, Alfred Hitchcock Presents, The Asphalt Jungle, Have Gun - Will Travel (episode: "Shot by Request"), Wagon Train, Window on Main Street, Straightaway, Bonanza, Hazel, Kentucky Jones, The Odd Couple (1970 TV series, episode: "A Barnacle Adventure"), The Rookies, The Sheriff of Cochise, The Fugitive, State Trooper, Rescue 8, Fury, The Man from Blackhawk, The Tall Man, The Invaders (episode: "The Trial") and The Andy Griffith Show (episode: "The Cow Thief", 1962), The Bob Newhart Show (episode: "No Sale").

-He had a rare regular role as Grandfather Aldon in the 1974–75 CBS television family drama, Apple's Way.
+He had a rare regular role as Grandfather Aldon in the 1974–75 CBS television family drama Apple's Way.